Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 Language requirements for admission / Right to study for a doctoral degree:

 A high-quality research plan is the most essential selection criteria and it demonstrates the applicant's capabilities for doctoral training.
 The research plan is done independently.
 Preparing your research plan carefully will help you stand out from other qualified applicants.
-Please note that the Doctoral Programme of Social and Behavioural Sciences will evaluate the suitability of your research topic in relation to the research profile and expertise of the major subject and its faculty.
+Please note that the Doctoral Programme of Social and Behavioural Sciences will evaluate the quality of your research plan as well as the suitability of your research topic in relation to the research profile and expertise of the major subject and its faculty.

-The research plan must not exceed 6 pages (A4, spacing 1, font 12, including list of references).
+The research plan must not exceed 6 pages (A4, spacing 1, font 12, excluding list of references).

 A research plan needs to include the following components: